Germoe/hit-predictor/project_report.md

 #### Evaluation Metrics

 There is many different evaluation metrics that optimize for different things.
 To find the relevant metric it's important to understand the challenges the data poses and to set the goal of the model.
-In our case we're working in reality with highly imbalanced data (i.e. only a tiny portion of all songs become hits) and we would like to find as many Hits as possible.
+In our case we're working with highly imbalanced data (i.e. only a tiny portion of all songs become hits) and we would like to find as many Hits as possible.

 The Receiver Operating Characteristic Area-Under-the-Curve (ROC AUC) metric optimizes for the True-Positives to False-Positive Ratio.
-This is a great metric to understand generally how confident a model can find True-Positives.
+This is a great metric to understand generally how confidently a model identifies True-Positives.
 The drawback is that ROC AUC performs the same regardless of the underlying probabilities (i.e. it works well for balanced datasets, not so much for imbalanced data).
-Since we've artifically created a balanced dataset for this project as most algorithms can work better with balanced data, we're going to use this metric.
+Since we've artifically created a balanced dataset for this project, we'll be able to use this metric for complementary evaluation.

 In addition, Precision-Recall allows us to evaluate imbalanced data as it provides insights into how well the model can distinguish between classes (Precision) and how many of all positive classes are found (Recall).
 This metric will be our main decision making and optimization tool.
 Similar to ROC AUC we'll be technically optimizing for the Precision-Recall Area-Under-the-Curve (PR AUC).

 #### Results

+Using the metrics and algorithms above, we'll apply cross-validation to different hyperparameters and compare the results to find the optimal hyperparameters.

+##### Random Forest

 The first algorithm that was tested was Random Forest with up to 1500 estimators (only 500 visualized here).

 ![](./notebooks/assets/pr_roc_rf.png)

 We found a quick drop as the threshold (i.e. probability threshold to assign a positive label) was lifted above 0 and the common slow descend to 0.5 as the threshold approaches 1.
 The best performing number of estimators was 300 with a Precision Score of 0.61 and a Recall Score of 0.68.
-This means that we've detected almost 70% of all Hits in the data set and of the Song assigned a Hit label we were correct 61% of the time.
+This means that we've detected almost 70% of all Hits in the data set and of the songs assigned a Hit label we were correct 61% of the time.

 |           | Non-Hit     | Hit         |
 |-----------|-------------|-------------|